mohamedyd/awesome_resources/README.md

 * [Python Projects with Source Code](https://thecleverprogrammer.com/2021/01/14/python-projects-with-source-code/): If you’re a newbie to Python where you’ve just learned lists, tuples, dictionaries, and some basic Python modules like the random module, here are some Python projects with source code for beginners.

+* [FloydHub Blog](https://blog.floydhub.com/): A list of articles about all topics in AI, books recommendation, datasets, etc.

 ## ML Courses

 * [Deep Learning Drizzle](https://deep-learning-drizzle.github.io/): A website rich of courses on ML, AI, Graph neural network, reinforcement learning, natural language processing, etc.